Buy-Sell Agreements: Using Life Insurance to Fund Your Exit Strategy

 - Is there a contingency plan for what happens if one of the owners becomes disabled or dies?

-- If another business owner dies, do you want to continue in business with their heirs?
+- If another owner dies, do you want to continue in business with their heirs?

-- Will your business partners take care of your family financially?
+- Will your co-owners take care of your family financially?

 - Will your family receive a fair price for your share of the business?

 Once you’ve determined the need for a buy-sell agreement, the next step is to do a professional business valuation.
 This will determine the current value of each partner’s share of the ownership.
-That value will then be the baseline for how much funding is needed to substantiate your buy-sell agreement.
+That value of the business will then be the baseline for how much funding is needed to substantiate your buyout agreement.

 Multitasking Life Insurance to Indemnify Multiple Threats at Once

-Because life insurance is multifunctional, the policies used for your buy-sell agreement could also accomplish other goals in your business.
+Because insurance is multifunctional, the policies used for your buy-sell agreement could also accomplish other goals.

-Perhaps one of your owners (or all of them) also plays a vital role in the business.
+Perhaps one of your co-owners (or all of them) also plays a vital role in the company.
 You could use the same company-owned policy as a Key Man Life Insurance Policy and the funding for your buy-sell agreement all in one.
-If the need arose, the death benefit would cover the business’ need to fill the role.
+If the need arose, the insurance proceeds would cover the business’ need to fill the role.
 At the same time, it would also accommodate buying back the stock ownership from their estate.

 A buy-sell agreement isn’t a set-it-and-forget-it plan.
-It’s an adaptable arrangement that should be just as alive as your business.
-It is important to revisit your agreement and the funding level periodically to increase funding over time to keep pace with a growing business.
+It’s an adaptable arrangement that should be just as alive as your company.
+Once you have your buy-sell agreement in place it is important to revisit the funding level periodically to increase funding over time to keep pace with a growing company.

-Also, while you can certainly use term life insurance, its payout is limited to the timeframe of the life insurance policy.
-For example, after the ten years of a 10-year term policy, you’d need to set up another life insurance policy or establish another funding source.
+Also, while you can certainly use term insurance, its payout is limited to the timeframe of the policy.
+For example, after the ten years of a 10-year term policy, you’d need to set up another insurance policy or establish another funding source.

-Whole life insurance is best because of the guarantees and predictable cash accumulation.
-It also opens the door to use the same policy for Privatized Banking.
+A whole life policy is best because of the guarantees and predictable cash accumulation.

 Buy-Sell Agreements and Infinite Banking

-If you use a Specially Designed Whole Life Insurance policy, the policy owner will have a store of capital because of the guaranteed cash value.
-Depending on how you’ve set up the buy-sell agreement, this could provide either the business owners or the business itself with access to a substantial reserve account.
-Either way, you could then use these funds as a source of capital to fund opportunities for growth.
+If you use a Specially Designed Whole Life Policy, the policy owner will have a store of capital because of the guaranteed cash value.
+Depending on how you’ve set up the buy-sell agreement, this could provide either the owners or the company itself with access to a substantial reserve account.

 And the unique leverage point of a Privatized Banking system is its uninterrupted compounding.
 Your money continues to grow and compound inside the Privatized Banking system, even while you use the capital somewhere else.
 That’s because Privatized Banking is a platform to earn returns in two places at the same time.
 That means your money goes further and does more.

-To start the conversation and find out what’s possible for your business, book a call with our advisor team.
-We’ll help you navigate your exit strategy and business continuation needs.
+To start the conversation and find out what’s possible, book a call with our advisor team.
+We’ll help you navigate your exit strategy and continuation needs.
 You’ll also get the one next thing you need to do on your path to accelerate time and money freedom.